-A derecho is a hazardous event of very strong straight-line (non-tornadic) horizontal winds (≥ 26 m s-1) often causing widespread (≥ 400 km length) damage at the surface.
+A derecho is a hazardous event of very strong straight-line (non-tornadic) horizontal winds ($\geq 26 \text{ m} \text{ s}^{-1}$) often causing widespread (greater than 100 km wide and 650 km length) damage at the surface.
 It is associated with clusters of downbursts of air from a single moving mesoscale convective system (MCS), which causes localized destruction that sweeps through the event area during several hours to over a day.
-Within the event area, the wind intensity and damage can be variable.